Lukas-Netz/se-rwth.github.io/_pages/research/Artifacts.md

 <div class="row" style="width: 80%">
     <div class="col-sm mt-3 mt-md-0">
         {% responsive_image path: assets/img/topics/artifacts/artifacts_overview.png
-           title: "Figure 2: Artifact models and their purpose in software development projects"
+           title: "Artifact models and their purpose in software development projects"
            class: "img-fluid rounded z-depth-1" %}
     </div>
 </div>
 </center>
 <br />

-Figure 2 shows how to handle the complexity of model-driven systems engineering projects with artifact models.
+The previous figure shows how to handle the complexity of model-driven systems engineering projects with artifact models.
 Furthermore, it shows the relations between the involved stakeholders and the artifact model, as well as, the artifact data.
 An architect creates the artifact model for a systems engineering project shown on the left side of the figure.
 Its goal is to structure all the different kinds of artifacts and their relations within the project created by people involved in it, represented by the developer icon shown on the right side of the figure.
 Corresponding to the artifact model, artifact data is extracted from the project.
 This data contains information about all artifacts and their relations of the project in its current state.
 Analysts, shown on the right side of the figure, use this data to check the current state of a project.
 Additionally, the artifact data can be used as input for software tools for further processing.

 ## Modeling artifacts and their relations